UFOjw/Pet-projects/README.md

 # Pet-projects

-This repository contains implementations of algorithms used in machine learning.

-The implemented algorithms are used in various areas of CV, NLP, RecSys, pricing, etc.
+This repository contains ready-made solutions for various tasks and models related to data analysis and recommender systems.